-Department of Commerce regulations implementing FOIA are found at 15 C.F.R.
-Part 4, Public Information.
-These regulations set forth rules for the Department regarding making requested materials, information, and records publicly available under the FOIA.
-Applications submitted in response to this FFO may be subject to requests for release under the Act.
-In the event that an application contains information or data that the applicant deems to be confidential commercial information which is exempt from disclosure under FOIA, that information should be identified, bracketed, and marked as Privileged, Confidential, Commercial or Financial Information.
+The Freedom of Information Act (5 U.S.C.
+552) (FOIA) and DOC's implementing regulations at 15 CFR 4 set forth the rules and procedures to make requested material, information, and records publicly available.
+Unless prohibited by law and to the extent permitted under FOIA, contents of applications submitted by applicants may be released in response to FOIA requests.
+In the event that an application contains information or data that the applicant deems to be confidential commercial information, that information should be identified, bracketed, and marked by applicants as "Privileged, Confidential, Commercial or Financial Information."
 Based on these markings, the confidentiality of the contents of those pages will be protected to the extent permitted by law.